Michael A. Gilbert: Career

-In 1999, Salon reported that while teaching a second-year philosophy course on gender and sexuality, Gilbert asked his class of 90 students if they'd be interested in a question-answer session with a transgendered person and witness a "living deconstruction of gender dichotomy."
+In 1999, Salon reported that while teaching a second-year philosophy course on gender and sexuality, Gilbert asked his class of 90 students if they'd be interested in a question-answer session with a transgender person and witness a "living deconstruction of gender dichotomy."
 While most students agreed to participate, he did issue a formal warning that those uncomfortable with the idea of seeing such a person should skip the upcoming class.
 A few days later, the tenured professor showed up as Miqqi Alicia, dressed in a skirt, sweater, and low heels.
 Her walk was "more tentative" in comparison to Michael's "lumbering gait."
 Her nails were manicured and she wore earrings.
-Miqqi Alicia adhered to the "unwritten" dress code for a female professor, displaying few bright colours and no skin.
 As she entered, the students whispered and giggled.
 She allowed the class ten to fifteen minutes to get used to her femme alter ego, before proceeding with her lecture.
 She started by explaining that transgender is an umbrella term that applied to "anyone who is uncomfortable with, objects to or plays with his or her birth-designated gender."
 Next, she told her students that a male cross-dresser doesn't consider himself to be a woman.
 "I'm a man with a man's body and I don't want anyone to touch it with a scalpel," she explained.
 The students were supportive of Gilbert's en femme appearance, taking notes and addressing him as Miqqi.
 A male student pointed out how "all professors impose their styles and lives on their class, from their worn tweed jackets with leather patches to the endless heterosexual references to wives and children."
-A female student noted that Miqqi Alicia subverted the "creepiness factor" and dispelled common stereotypes associated with a transgendered persons.
+A female student noted that Miqqi Alicia subverted the "creepiness factor" and dispelled common stereotypes associated with transgender people.
 "It's not sexual.
 [Michael] is not being caught going through his wife's underwear or wearing garters and heels," she added.

-Later, Gilbert confirmed to the Salon reporter that his class was impressed by his willingness to share himself with them.
-In the year leading up to his classroom appearance as Miqqi Alicia, he had received mainstream media coverage for intentionally "self-outing".
+In the year leading up to his classroom appearance as Miqqi Alicia, Gilbert received mainstream media coverage for intentionally "self-outing".
 He believed that a tenured academic, especially one belonging to a marginalized group, ought to say what's unpopular.
-"I have the obligation to expose myself as transgendered in order that others, for whom the risk might be greater, can also do so," he said.
+"I have the obligation to expose myself as transgendered[sic] in order that others, for whom the risk might be greater, can also do so," he said.